 James Boyd - SME

 In 1951 Boyd returned to industry as exploration manager for Kennecott Copper Corp.
 From 1955 until 1960 he was vice president-exploration.
-He has been president of Copper Range Co. since early I960.
+He became president of Copper Range Co. in early I960.
+He passed away on November 24, 1987.